 In addition to that, Spark supports plenty of data sources (since it uses SparkSQL to integrate them) and has a great variety of different, default libraries that Big Data developers can utilize and use.

 Question 3: What is ‘SCC’?

-Although this abbreviation isn’t very commonly used (thus resulting in rather difficult surrounding interview questions on Spark), you might encounter such a question.
+Although this abbreviation isn’t very commonly used (thus resulting in rather difficult surrounding Spark interview questions), you might encounter such a question.

 SCC stands for “Spark Cassandra Connector”.
 It is a tool that Spark uses to access the information (data) located in various Cassandra databases.